Batyan45/fast-tasks/README.md

 - Clean Interface
 - Enhanced Status

+### Multi-root Workspaces

+- By default, when multiple workspace folders are open, tasks are grouped by workspace.
+- You can switch to a single flat list via the setting: `Fast Tasks › Flat List`.
+- In flat list mode (and only then), task labels include the workspace prefix: `Folder / Task`.
+- When there is only one workspace folder, the view is always flat (no grouping).

 ### Performance Features
 - Task caching for faster updates
 - Optimized icon and color lookups